OpenSPP/documentation/docs/learn/integrated_beneficiary_registry.md

 ## Conclusion

-The Integrated Beneficiary Registry is a cornerstone in modern social protection information systems.
+The Integrated Beneficiary Registry is a cornerstone in modern social protection {term}`information systems`.
 By providing a unified view of beneficiary information, it not only enhances the effectiveness of social protection programs but also contributes to better policy-making and improved service delivery.
 As social protection systems evolve, the role of an IBR will become increasingly critical in ensuring equitable and efficient distribution of social benefits.

 ## References